-Infusion of BMMNC or placebo will be performed in the cardiac catheterization laboratory a minimum of four hours after bone marrow.
+Infusion of BMMNC or placebo will be performed in the cardiac catheterization laboratory a minimum of four hours after bone marrow aspiration and within the randomized time points for either Day 3 or Day 7 therapy.
 The total maximum out-of-body time (from bone marrow aspiration to study product infusion) for the cells is 12-hours.
-The study product will be infused in six aliquots (five ml) over two minutes each during balloon inflation at low pressure (three to four atm).
+The study product will be infused in six aliquots (five ml) over two minutes during each balloon inflation at low pressure (three to four atm).
 Two minutes of reperfusion will occur following each cycle of study product infusion.
-When treatment has been delivered, the research coordinator will need to complete and enter the Study Product Infusion eCRF (CNCO31) in the web application.
+When treatment has been delivered, the research coordinator will need to complete and enter the Study Product Infusion eCRF (CNB031) in the web application.
 The research coordinator is also responsible for assuring the peripheral bloods collected for the biorepository (core) are labeled and delivered to the cell processing lab to be included with the excess cells in the shipment to the core lab.